morrislab/RBPbinding/README.md

-# RBPbinding
+# RBP sequence specificity
+This folder contains code for "Reconstructing the sequence preferences of RNA binding proteins across eukaryotes".
-In this project we used a linear model to understand the relationship between protein sequence RNA specificity.
+In this project we used a linear approach to model for the relationship between protein sequence patterns and RNA sequence specificity.

-To be finished soon.
+I will be dead before this will be done.